yujungcheng/gcm-encryption/README.md

 GCM is a mode of AES that uses the CTR (counter) mode to encrypt data and uses Galois mode for authentication.
 Aside from the CTR mode which is used to encrypt the data, Galois mode authentication allows us to check at the end of decryption that the message has not been tampered with.
 GCM is well known for its speed and that it's a mode that it's patent-free.

+Galois/Counter Mode (GCM) is a mode of operation for symmetric-key cryptographic block ciphers which is widely adopted for its performance.

 CTR mode turns a block cipher into a stream cipher.
 It generates the next keystream block by encrypting successive values of a "counter".
 The counter can be any function which produces a sequence which is guaranteed not to repeat for a long time, although an actual increment-by-one counter is the simplest and most popular.

+Nonce is used by authentication protocols to ensure that old communications cannot be reprocessed.
+Hashing.
+Proof of work systems use nonce values to vary input to a cryptographic hash function.
+This helps fulfill arbitrary conditions and provide a desired difficulty.

 #### Install
 ```